EmanuelFontelles/vitae/README.md

 # Vitae

 It's my personal homepage that cointains my vitae as webpage.
-It's a extension of the https://emanuelfontelles.github.io/ .
+It's a extension of the https://emanuelfontelles.github.io/.

+This repository can be visualize in https://emanuelfontelles.github.io/vitae.

 Personal homepage (curriculum vitae or resume) based on [João's](https://github.com/joaomoreno/resume).
 Vitae is built with [skeleton](http://getskeleton.com/), powered by [Jekyll](http://jekyllrb.com/) and freely